 First, the Oireachtas enacts the legislation on competition (including cartels) and the legislation relating to the prosecution of offences generally.
 Second, the Minister proposes legislation to the Oireachtas and keeps a watching brief on policy issues but does not become involved in individual cases in this area.
 Third, the CCPC is an independent statutory body, which investigates potential cartels.
-It does so on the basis of its own suspicions, information received from other agencies (whether inside Ireland or outside), complaints, tip-offs or on the basis of immunity applications under the CIP.
+It does so on the basis of its own suspicions, information received from other agencies (whether inside Ireland or outside), complaints, tip-offs, monitoring the media or on the basis of immunity applications under the CIP.
 It conducts its investigations using its own staff and some detectives seconded to it from the police force (Garda Siochana).
-Under Article 34 of the Irish Constitution, the imposition of criminal sanctions is reserved to the courts (being a judicial function) so the CCPC
+Under Article 34 of the Irish Constitution, the imposition of criminal sanctions is reserved to the courts (being a judicial function) so the CCPC (unlike, say, the European Commission or the United Kingdom's Competition and Markets Authority (CMA)) does not have the power to impose fines.
+Fourth, the DPP decides independently (and with relatively little public scrutiny) as to whether to prosecute suspected serious breaches of law in the courts.
+It is therefore the DPP rather than the CCPC that decides